pikilon/evolutionary-work-group/README.md

 # evolutionary-work-group
 My idea of a more natural way of organising work groups

+> Agent means here: individual or sub-group inside a group.

 Environment select groups succeeding doing a task:
 * Organisms are Multi celular cells synchronizing themselves to survive.
 * A pack of wolves hunt together better than alone.